This Chocolate Chocolate Chip Muffins recipe has an optional peanut butter center you will love!

 Clean eating is great.
 I love my chicken and veggies.
-But as you may or may not know, I am a die-hard dessert fanatic.
-I can’t help myself.
+But as you may or may not know, I am also sometimes a die-hard dessert fanatic.
+There are moments where I just can’t help myself.

-Dessert is like the first time you make love to that one person you’re absolutely insane about.
-Like a cool waterfall on a hot summer day.
+Dessert is like a cool waterfall on a hot summer day.
 Like a warm pile of laundry out of the dryer when you’ve just come in from shoveling piles of snow.
 Like a hot pot of coffee on a morning when you have to roll out of bed onto the floor with a thud just to wake yourself up enough to crawl into the kitchen and grab your mug.

 Yep, dessert is necessary for any person hoping to maintain some semblance of sanity.
 After weeks of sticking to an eating plan like it’s going out of style, I need a treat that feels completely indulgent without actually damaging all my hard work.

 A few extra calories?
-Perhaps (depending on how you make these).
+Perhaps.
 But eat these in moderation and you won’t be gaining any weight from them either.
 They are decadent, but they’re clean!!

 - 1/2 cup honey

-- 1/2 cup unsweetened almond, soy or rice milk (cow’s milk will work too)
+- 1/2 cup unsweetened almond milk (any milk will work here)